 Nowadays there are already so many creators out there that is really hard to make your voice heard.

 Not only the number of comics available online is gigantic, but the average quality is steadily growing.
-More competition means that in order to be recognizable artists have to make an extra effort with their style.
+More competition means that in order to be recognizable, artists have to make an extra effort with their content.

 Posting on social media.